OWASP/owasp-mastg/Document/Testcases/0x01a_OMTG-DATAST_Android.md

 -rw-rw-r-- u0_a118 u0_a118    170 2016-04-23 16:51 key.xml
 ```

+> Please note that `MODE_WORLD_READABLE` and `MODE_WORLD_WRITEABLE` were deprecated in API 17.
+Although this may not affect newer devices, applications compiled with android:targetSdkVersion set prior to 17 may still be affected, if they run on OS prior to Android 4.2 (`JELLY_BEAN_MR1`).

-##### SQLite Databases (Unencrypted)
+##### SQLite Database (Unencrypted)

-SQLite is a SQL database that stores data to a text file.
+SQLite is a SQL database that stores data to a .db file.
 The Android SDK comes with built in classes to operate SQLite databases.
 The main package to manage the databases is android.database.sqlite.
 Within an Activity the following code might be used to store sensitive information like a username and a password:

 ```java